aws/aws-cdk/packages/@aws-cdk/aws-lambda-nodejs/README.md

 new lambda.NodejsFunction(this, 'my-handler', {
   bundling: {
     preCompilation: true,
-    tsconfig: 'tsconfig.json'
   },
 });
 ```

 `tsconfig` is required to enable `preCompilation` as `tsc` will use your `tsconfig` for transpilation.
-Output of the transpilation will be found under `cdk.out/tsc-compile`

 ## Customizing Docker bundling